sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 closer to the goal.

 * **Stability >> bleeding edge**
-*Guiding principle*.
-This comes from our discussions. chain’ **moat is the [chain](http://chain) user base**; technology is the co-pilot to help maintain and expand it.

-North star metric
-End goal
-Tokenomics

-Building blocks vs monoliths

-This section lists the known priorities and constraints for scaling up chain.
-For each one there is a brief discussion of its implications.

-1.
-2.
-3. **Single, composable chain**: *1-way door*.
-Rules out any Lightning-like side-chain solutions (e.g. for gaming payments).
+This is a general *guiding principle*, a value.
+As discussed in [Starting point](#starting_point) the chain’s moat is the existing user base.
+In that regard, the technical team has to seriously consider the potential downside of any risky or untested technical solution.
+Any technological improvements will not be done for technology's sake; instead technology is the tool to maintain and expand the existing user base.

+* **Based on “serious” open source**
+This is a restriction, which comes as a natural corollary of the above principle.
+If a chain's (or any product/service for that matter), [USP][20] is not cutting-edge technology, then the chain is an *integrator rather than an inventor*.<sup>[7](#footnote_7)</sup>
+Any technical enhancements and new building blocks should map to well-maintained open-source repositories.

+* **EVM compatibility**
+This is a [1-way door decision][22].
+In the Cosmos ecosystem there is the optionality of integrating different smart contract VMs (EVM, CosmWasm, Gno.land).
+In practice this is a decision which has far-reaching consequences in the execution and future adoption by developers.
-4. **EVM compatible**: *1-way door*.
-Though in theory the option for a different VM is open, in practice the EVM/Solidity ecosystem has the **best developer experience** by far.
+As discussed in the [Introduction](#developers), the EVM/Solidity ecosystem has the **best developer experience** by far, through sheer community size and tooling availability.
-5. **chain v1 utility & XYZ token**: *1-way door*.
-There is a strategic intent to not cannibalize chain, but instead **compound value accrual** (tokens in treasury, RoI for partners’ validation infrastructure, ecosystem).
-This extends to avoiding any dependency on external tokens.
-6. **Based on “serious” open source**: *Restriction*. chain (at its current phase) prefers to be an **integrator rather than an inventor**.
-Hence the proposed solution and its building blocks should map to existing/active repositories.
+Therefore, XYZ chain will find it hard to economically compete for developer attention<sup>[8](#footnote_8)</sup> if it does not offer EVM compatibility.

-7. **Bridges to existing EVMs**: *Restriction*.
+* **Bridges to other chains**
+This is another thing to keep in mind: interoperability across chains increases the reach and utility of an L1.
+On the other hand [cross-chain bridges][25] remain one of the biggest sources of vulnerabilities in the blockchain world.
 This further restricts the technology choices in the current landscape.
-Either aim for technology-enabled native bridging, or maintain compatibility with existing, battle-tested bridges.
+The Cosmos SDK offers secure, native bridging via [IBC][24] out-of-the-box.
+Reaching to other blockchain ecosystems requires either technology-enabled native bridging, or maintaining compatibility with existing, battle-tested bridges.

+* **Compound XYZ token utility**
+This is another guiding principle.
+Almost all L1s (XYZ included) start their existence with a [genesis token distribution][23], part of the tokens going to the team's treasury.
+This works towards aligning incentives for long-term success.
+In an existing and developed ecosystem, like XYZ, there is a strategic intent to not "cannibalize" the existing token, e.g. by introducing a dependency to a new or 3rd party token.
+Instead the goal must always be to *compound value accrual*.
+This works in favour of everyone involved: tokens in treasury, RoI for partners’ validation infrastructure, ecosystem participants.
+In brief, any solution must avoid any dependency on external tokens or dilution of utility of the existing XYZ token.

+* **Single, composable chain**
+Last but not least, XYZ chain should remain a composable chain.
+This is another 1-way door decision.
+A chain can increase its throughput via side-chains or channels (e.g. [Lightning][26] for Bitcoin).
+These channels are extremely effective when the chain is single-purpose (like value transfer for Bitcoin).
+In general purpoise chains introducing use-case-specific side channels can quickly lead to confusion and poor choices.
+Should there be a side-chain per market vertical (e.g. gaming, DeFi)?
+Or per transaction type?
+How do ecosystem participants decide correctly which one to join?

 # State of the world